c-auri/algodat/README.md

 1. If everything went well, you should be able to use `npm test` to run the tests once and `npm run watch` to keep the test suite running as you write new code.

 ## Pre-commit hooks
-This project uses [Husky](https://typicode.github.io/husky/) to run a hook runs the linter and the tests whenever a commit is initializes.
-This script must pass (exit code 0) for the commit to be applied, otherwise Husky will abort the commit.
-The pre-commit hook can be (bypassed)[https://typicode.github.io/husky/guide.html#bypass-hooks] if necessary, but this should not be done to intentionally commit faulty code.
+This project uses [Husky](https://typicode.github.io/husky/) to run the linter and the tests before every commit.
+They must pass for the commit to be applied, otherwise the commit will be aborted.

+The pre-commit hook can be (bypassed)[https://typicode.github.io/husky/guide.html#bypass-hooks] if necessary, but this should not be done to intentionally commit bad code.

 ## Recommended plugins
 For ease of development, the following VS Code plugins are recommended: